Ruijin-Shen/learn-Java/Redis.md

 - **释放锁**

   Instead of releasing the lock with `DEL`, send a script that only removes the key if the the timeout was not modified.
 This avoids that a client will try to release the lock after the expire time deleting the key created by another client that acquired the lock later.

-  // TODO: an example of unlock script
+See next section for a more robust and flexible implementation.

 ### 3.2 使用`SET`和Lua脚本实现分布式锁